Parsa-Rajabi/CPSC-344/docs/project/checkpoint-A.md

 Refer to the [course submission information page](course-submission-info.md) for the latest information on how to submit items for the course.

 > [!IMPORTANT]
-> This checkpoint follows the course [Late Deliverables](syllabus.md#late-deliverables) policy.
+> This checkpoint follows the course [Late Deliverables](syllabus.md#late-deliverables) policy and the [CPSC 344 Artificial Intelligence Use Policy](ai-policy.md).
 Use [Group Work Resources](group-work-resources.md) to assign owners and backups before the deadline, especially for prototype scope and demo planning.

 ## Prototyping Plan